 After all, you lock your car each night to stop others stealing it on the very assumption that others will want it.

 9 – Showing Arrogant, Haughty Behaviours or Attitudes.
-Have you ever been confused between the fine line of confidence vs arrogance?
+Have you ever confused about the fine line between confidence and arrogance?